jolocom/Stacks-did-method/docs/DID_Method_Spec.md

 ## 3.4 Deactivating a Stacks v2 DID

 If the user wants to deactivate their DID, they can do so by revoking the underlying BNS name.
-The process is implemented slightly differently depending on whether an on-chain or an off-chain name is being revoked, but is in essence simillar.
+The process is implemented slightly differently depending on whether an on-chain or an off-chain name is being revoked, but is in essence similar.

 To revoke an on-chain name, the current owner can construct and broadcast a [`name-revoke`](https://github.com/blockstack/stacks-blockchain/blob/master/src/chainstate/stacks/boot/bns.clar#L712) transaction signed with the appropriate key.
 Once the transaction is processed and accepted by the Stacks network, the BNS contract state will be updated to list the corresponding on-chain name as revoked.
 Attempting to resolve a Stacks V2 DID based on a revoked name will result in an error (as described in section 3.2.3).